section-engineering-education/engineering-education/content/articles/autonlp-using-autoviml-library-for-natural-language-processing/index.md

 ![Best algorithm](/engineering-education/autonlp-using-autoviml-library-for-natural-language-processing/best-algorithm.png)

-From the image above the best algorithm is the `Multinomial Naive Bayes algorithm`.
+From the image above, the best algorithm is the `Multinomial Naive Bayes algorithm`.

 The image also shows the created pipeline.
 The pipeline will automate the steps involved in building the NLP model.
 In our case, we have two steps.
 The first step is vectorization using `TFIDF vectorizer`.
 The second step is model training using the `Multinomial Naive Bayes algorithm`.